arvestad/FastPhylo/README.md

 ## Documentation ##

-For the moment, we refer to the old web site: fastphylo.sourceforge.net
+For the moment, we refer to the docs at our old web site: fastphylo.sourceforge.net

-We will make a PDF available here once we figure out how to do it nicely...

 -------------------------------------------------------------------------------

 The directory layout of this package:

-src/c++       the c++ sources
+* src/c++       the c++ sources
-src/docbook   the docbook sources for the html documentation on the homepage
+* src/docbook   the docbook sources for the html documentation on the homepage